Fine Without You

 "Fine Without You" is a song by Dutch disc jockey and record producer Armin van Buuren.
 It features vocals and lyrics from American singer-songwriter and disc jockey Jennifer Rene.
 The song was released in the Netherlands by Armind on 25 May 2009 as the fourth single from van Buuren's third studio album Imagine.

+Background and release

+"Fine Without You" originally appeared on Armin van Buuren's third studio album Imagine, where it was included as the album's tenth track.
+The song features vocals by American singer-songwriter Jennifer Rene, who also co-wrote the track with van Buuren.
+Van Buuren is credited with production and programming.

+The single was released through Armind and Armada Music on 25 May 2009.
+The standard digital package contains the radio edit, extended mix and a remix by Sied van Riel.
+A digital release was also issued through Ultra Records, while a Dutch 12-inch vinyl release was issued by Armind on 8 June 2009.

+Composition

+"Fine Without You" is a vocal trance track.
+The album version has a tempo of 134 beats per minute and features programming by van Buuren and vocals by Rene.
+The Sied van Riel remix is set at 133 beats per minute in E major.

 Music video

 A music video to accompany the release of "Fine Without You" was first released onto YouTube on 27 August 2009.
 It features Rene and van Buuren and it was shot in Los Angeles Memorial Sports Arena.